importpw/import/docs/install.md

 #### Eval

-Finally, for times when `import` _is not installed_, it is possible to `curl` + `eval` the import function directly into your shell script.
+Finally, for scenarios when `import` _is not installed_, it is possible to `curl` + `eval` the import function directly into your shell script.

 ```bash